s1lver-lining/Starlight/README.md

 | [ret2libc](/Tools/ELF/5-return_to_libc/) | Overwrite the return address to point to an interesting function in libc |
 | [Overwriting GOT](/Tools/ELF/8-overwriting_got/) | Overwrite the address of a function in the GOT to point to an interesting function |

+### Exploit mitigations

-But some security mechanisms exists and can be bypassed:
+But some security techniques exists and can make exploitation harder:

 - ASLR<br>
     Randomization of the memory addresses of the program and the libraries.